 I recently graduated with an MEng from MIT, where I majored in computer science and molecular biology and math and minored in writing.

-In August I will be starting a PhD in Organismic and Evolutionary Biology at Harvard.
+I just started working toward a PhD in Organismic and Evolutionary Biology at Harvard.

-I study ebola at the Sabeti lab and alternative DNA structures with my mom.
+I study viral infections at the Sabeti lab and alternative DNA structures with my mom.

 Before graduating, I blogged for MIT admissions and helped run the blogs behind the scenes.